horychen/snippets/README.md

 In View-Show/Hide-
 ![[Pasted image 20210429090633.png]]
 ![[Pasted image 20210429092508.png]]

+# CCS 10: shortcuts
+- Ctrl+O will open mini-outline window for you to navigate.
+- Ctrl+G to search text.

 # CCS 10: no core is connected bug
 (Original Text is missing in Earthquick)